bile0026/ansible_prtg_inventory_import/README.md

 Uses the PRTG API: https://www.paessler.com/manuals/prtg/application_programming_interface_api_definition

-Need to crate a .ini file in the same directory with your variables.
+Need to create a .ini file in the same directory with your variables.
 You will need to create a user in PRTG with API permissions and a passhash.
 Using normal username and password does not work.
 ```
 [prtg]
 prtg_server = myserver